Deep-brain-stimulation-DBS

 • Essential tremor.

-• Dystonia is a group of conditions that cause muscles to contract, including Meige syndrome.
+• Dystonia is a group of conditions that cause muscle contraction, including Meige syndrome.

 • Epilepsy.